Earplugs Linked to Hearing Loss

-The Minnesota-based company made the earplugs for U. S. soldiers stationed mostly in Iraq and Afghanistan from 2003 to 2015.
+Minnesota-based 3M made the earplugs for U. S. soldiers stationed mostly in Iraq and Afghanistan from 2003 to 2015.
 The Dual-Ended Combat Arms™ Earplugs (CAEv2) – now discontinued – were standard equipment for soldiers during those years.

 Acting in good faith that the plugs would do what the company claimed, the U.S. Defense Logistics Agency distributed millions of dollars’ worth of them to thousands of service members, putting them at risk for permanent hearing loss or impairment.

 The plugs featured a dual-ended design.
 They were meant to be used as either traditional earplugs, or they could be flipped over to provide normal hearing while protecting the wearer’s eardrums from gunfire noise and explosions.

 The main complaint was that the earplugs were too short to be effectively inserted into a user’s ears.
 The too-short design led to the plugs gradually loosening in some ears, effectively rendering them useless to protect from hearing damage.

 Whistleblower: 3M Knew Earplugs Defective

 Though 3M has admitted no wrongdoing in the settlement, a whistleblower said 3M and its predecessor, Aearo Technologies, knew about the plugs’ design problems as early as 2000.
 The earplugs failed to pass safety tests then.